nextstrain/nextstrain.org/content/docs/01-getting-started/03-zika-tutorial.md

 ## Visualize the Results

-To visualize the resulting Nextstrain site, copy the auspice files into the `data` directory of your local auspice installation, start auspice, and navigate to http://localhost:4000/local/zika in your browser.
+To visualize the resulting Nextstrain build, copy the auspice files into the `data` directory of your local auspice installation, start auspice, and navigate to http://localhost:4000/local/zika in your browser.

 ```
 # Copy files into auspice data directory.